-Assumptions
+2. Assumptions

-- You have at least three (3) installed PacketFence (v7+) servers - The servers are running one of RHEL / CentOS 7 / Debian 9 - The servers have identical identifiers for network interfaces (e.g. eth0) - The servers network interfaces are on the same layer 2 network - The servers must have IPv6 disabled.
+- You have at least three (3) installed PacketFence (v7+) servers - The servers are running one of RHEL 8 / Debian 11 - The servers have identical identifiers for network interfaces (e.g. eth0) (see next section) - The servers must have IPv6 disabled (see next section) - The servers must have a fully qualified domain name (FQDN) to identify them - The servers are located within the following latency limits (requirement for Galera cluster) - For smaller deployments, 75ms of latency can be tolerated between the cluster nodes - For larger deployments, 50ms of latency can be tolerated between the cluster nodes